 It is important to note that the burden of proof rests with the prosecution, and they must provide that you met the statutory definition of intoxication at the time of the accident.
 The prosecutor must also prove that you caused the accident and it caused the victim’s injuries.
 This provides our team with many possible options for introducing reasonable doubt.

-For a free legal consultation with a Intoxication Assault Lawyer serving McKinney, call (214) 696-9253
+For a free legal consultation with a Intoxication Assault Lawyer in McKinney, call (214) 696-9253

 Some Effective Intoxication Assault Defense Strategies Our Firm Has Used